Table of Contents

 The key to any strong relationship is trust.
 And typically, you don’t trust just any stranger off the street.
 You need to build a relationship before you put your trust in someone.
 It’s the same for the relationship between customers and businesses.

-The problem is, consumers don’t tend to trust companies.
+The problem is that consumers don’t tend to trust companies.
 In fact, according to Salesforce, 54% of customers don’t believe that companies have their best interests in mind.
 So, if you want customers to trust your business, you need to work hard to build relationships with them first.

 When you build a relationship with your customers, they’ll be more loyal to your brand; they’ll buy from you over and over again and they’ll recommend your business to all of their family and friends.
 It’s extremely important to build a relationship with your customers.
 But, how do you do it?